 30 minute golden rice pilaf uses just a handful of basic ingredients to create an exotic, nourishing, and deeply comforting side dish.
-There is SO much to love about this rice: It’s 30 minute time stamp, abundant nutritional properties, and the way it can make dinner feel instantly fancy.
-It had every taster in my house leaning over the stove going in for “just one more bite” long after dinner had concluded.
+There is SO much to love about this rice: It’s 30 minute time stamp, abundant nutritional properties, and the way it effortlessly makes dinner feel fancy.
+As evidence, it had every taster in my house leaning over the stove going in for “just one more bite” long after dinner had concluded.

 Turmeric imbues this dish with a deep golden glow, plus anti-inflammatory properties.
 Preliminary research suggests that curcumin, the bright yellow polyphenol compound found in the spice, may even promote weight loss, lower risk of heart disease, and improve blood sugar control.